-In theory the Downside Gap 3 pattern acts as a bearish continuation pattern, but Bulkowski’s testing reveals that it acts as a bullish reversal pattern 62% of the time.
+The Downside Gap Three candlestick pattern is a three-candle bearish continuation pattern that according to Bulkowski, behaves as a bullish reversal pattern 62-percent of the time.

 Occurring in strong down trending market, the Downside Candle Three is a pattern whereby:

 The first two candles are regular sized bearish candles with an unclosed gap between the two candles.
 Their price wicks cannot touch or overlap.